 From birth until about 6 to 8 weeks, your baby’s sleep will be very disorganized and there will be no discernible patterns.
 Biological sleep rhythms have not been developed and unfortunately for many parents, day/night confusion is very common.
 There is not much that you can do at this point, except for whatever it takes to get your baby to sleep without worrying about creating bad habits.
 Your baby will most likely sleep in your room in a pack ‘n play and mommies should just focus on breastfeeding and recovering from childbirth.
 Don’t forget to take care of yourself too (check out this link about postpartum sleep support).
 Not an easy task when you’re tired and overwhelmed, but keep powering through knowing there’s a big sleep milestone just around the corner.

-Bring on the smiles!
+Bring on the Newborn Smiles!

 At around 6 to 8 weeks, you will feel like you have arrived!
 Not only will your baby start giving you the smiles you deserve, his night sleep will become more organized and you’ll get that blissful longer stretch at night as day/night confusion finally starts to resolves itself.
 You can help your baby by providing him with exposure to natural light and stimulating him with walks, music, and age-appropriate baby toys when he’s awake.

 A 4-6 hour stretch at night will be utterly heavenly, so mommies, look forward to that!
 But please keep in mind that every baby is different, so don’t despair if your timing is not exactly as described here.